pataruco/singularity-tag-test/readme.md

 ### Node

-We are assuming you are usig [NVM](https://github.com/nvm-sh/nvm) as node version manager
+We are assuming you are using [NVM](https://github.com/nvm-sh/nvm) as node version manager

 ```sh
 nvm install lts/jod